jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

     client's HTTP handler.
 Disabled by default.

-    If a request was retried, each request's transfer stats will be returned, with
+    If a request was retried, each request's transfer stats are returned, with
     ``$result['@metadata']['transferStats']['http'][0]`` containing the stats
     for the first request, ``$result['@metadata']['transferStats']['http'][1]``
-    containing the statistics for the second request, etc.
+    containing the statistics for the second request, and so on.

 timer (bool)
     Set to ``true`` to enable a command timer that reports the total wall clock